FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 - Implement the [Angular 2 Router](https://angular.io/docs/ts/latest/guide/router.html).
 - Contain pages and routes for all of the views in the specification.
 - Implement ngForm and validate user input; prevent forms from sending invalid API requests.
-- Implement the appropriate feedback when components and data are loading. (ie. loading indicator)
+- Implement the appropriate user feedback when components and data are loading.
+(For example, a loading indicator, or text indicating  that data is being loaded, which is removed when loading is finished...)
 - Implement the following Angular built-in directives:
 	- ngFor
 	- ngIf
 	- ngClass
 	- ngModel

-Implement the following Class interfaces
+- Implement the following Class interfaces:
-	- OnInit
+	- `OnInit`

 - Implement the following Angular features:
 	- Class (to represent form data).